sci-42ver/SICP_SDF/sicp_notes.md

 TODO up to 2.3.3 as CS 61A notes require.
 6.001 Spring-2007 lec8 needs 2.2.4 to be finished.
 ## book
+- > Another key idea is that compound data objects can serve as conventional interfaces for combining program modules in mix-and-match ways
+  Also see SDF, here "mix-and-match" IMHO means using appropriate procedures to construct one signal-flow (see Figure 2.7).
+  - > We illustrate some of these ideas by presenting a simple graphics language that exploits closure.
+    See Levels of language for robust design and Exercise 2.52 for hierarchy.
+- > We will investigate *these ideas* in the context of symbolic differentiation, the representation of sets, and the encoding of information.
+  IMHO it mainly talks about "time" complexity for "the representation of sets".
 ### 2.1
 - > We now come to the decisive step of mathematical abstraction: we forget about what the symbols stand for. ...[The mathematician] need not be idle; there are many operations which he may carry out with these symbols, *without ever having to look at the things they stand for*.
   [original paper](https://sci-hub.se/https://www.jstor.org/stable/1666589).